pepopowitz/your-first-react-app-exercises/exercise-12/README.md

 &#128073; Add a new `<Route>` to `App.js`, which will render the new Friend Detail page.

-You'll want to import the `<FriendDetail>` component from './friend-detail/FriendDetail.container'.
+You'll want to import the `<FriendDetail>` component from './friend-detail/FriendDetail.entry'.

 The route should match the path `friends/:id`.
+The token `:id` indicates that this route will have an `id` parameter submitted in the path.

 If you get stuck, [see a possible solution here](./SOLUTIONS.md#frienddetail-route).